suvigyavijay/tiny-llm/book/src/week2-04-flash-attention-cpu.md

 [📚 Reading: FlashAttention-2: Faster Attention with Better Parallelism and Work Partitioning](https://arxiv.org/abs/2307.08691)

-## Task 1: Implement Flash Attention on CPU
+## Task: Implement Flash Attention on CPU

 Your task is to implement the `FlashAttention::eval_cpu` function in C++.
 This function will perform the Flash Attention computation.
+We have included tests for GQA and causal masking.

 ```
 src/extensions/src/flash_attention.cpp